 Cerberus FTP Server will automatically generate a new, self-signed certificate for you the first time you run the Getting Started Wizard.
 You can replace the certificate at any time through the Security page of the Server Manager.

 Web Administration Password

-You also have the option to configure a web administration and remote API access password on the Security Wizard page.
+On the Security Wizard page you also have the option to configure a password for web administration and remote API access.
 You should set a strong password here even if you are not using web administration.
 Please note that the password strength estimation meter is only meant as a guide.
 It will flag obviously poor passwords but there is no official weighting system and this meter should only be utilized as a loose guide to improving your password.